Fast, Convenient, Online Giving

 Why Does Your Local Church Need Your Support?

 Your offerings make a difference.
 We encourage all church members to give a portion of their income to support their local church.
 While God says our tithe is 10%, offerings are unspecified.
 Looking at our church budget needs, we suggest each member give 5% to the local church budget offering.
-Our local church budget for the 2018-2019 fiscal year is $89,784, with additional funds needed for items such as church planting, evangelism, church maintenance, and our building fund/mortgage for the new Family Life Center.
+Our local church budget for the 2019-2020 fiscal year is $158,580, with additional funds needed for items such as church planting, evangelism, church maintenance, and future plans for the new Family Life Center.

 How can you help?
 Give generously and systematically to support your local church budget.